 There is no cure for muscular dystrophy.
 Treatment aims to support you and improve your quality of life.

 You may be given steroids.
-Steroids may help some sufferers continue walking for longer than they would without treatment.
+Steroids may help some people continue walking for longer than they would without treatment.
+Steroids reduce inflammation and protect muscle mass and function.

 Sometimes, due to Becker muscular dystrophy, your muscles may become permanently shortened, or contracted, and surgery may be necessary to release and lengthen them.